ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

 Breaking semantic changes
 =========================
 Sbt has fragmented its core into several plugins which now provide the default settings.
-Your build could be broken if you have the following constructs:
+Your build *may* be broken if you have the following constructs:

 Using ``Project(..., settings=???)`` to remove default settings
 ---------------------------------------------------------------
-If your project is removing default settings through the ``settings`` argument, then your build will most likely be broken.
+If your project is removing default settings through the ``settings`` argument, then your build will now also include the autoPlugin settings *before* your settings.
+This means things like ``compile``, ``test`` will still be on your build.

 For example a ``project/build.scala`` file like so ::

     import sbt._